Loading...

 Portion Control

-Reduce the portion size of medu vada, idli, and masala dosa to help manage the body's glucose response.
+Reduce the portion size of medu vada, idli, and masala dosa to minimize the glucose spike.
+Eating smaller amounts can help manage blood sugar levels more effectively.

-Eat slowly and chew thoroughly to aid in better digestion and potentially lower glucose spikes.
+Eat your meal slowly and chew thoroughly.
+This can aid in better digestion and prevent sudden spikes in blood sugar.

 Monitor and Adjust